DHUspeech/fall-mamba/README.md

-# fall-mamba
+#Fall-Mamba: A Multimodal Fusion and Masked Mamba-based Approach for Fall Detection
-The paper "Fall-Mamba: A Multimodal Fusion and Masked Mamba-based Approach for Fall Detection"    code
+The complete code is being verified and prepared for upload.
+Stay tuned.